American Sign Language — Interpreter Preparation Program — Deaf Studies

 IPPR 210.
 Interpreting I: Etymology and Translation Applications for Interpreters.
 (3) This course examines the history of language (specifically vocabulary) translation, various process models of interpreting and translation, and as well as equivalence comparisons across languages.
 Study Topics includes theories and topics of spoken language interpreting and sign language interpreting.
 The student will also expand their repertoire of ASL and English vocabulary, including specialized and technical sign terminology, while applying them to appropriate contexts.
 Theories and topics of basic, practical ethics and behaviors are explored and applied to the interpreting profession.
 Prerequisite: IPPR 101 and ASLA 150 with a grade of C or better.

 IPPR 212.
 Interpreting II: Consecutive Interpreting.
-(3) Students learn the process of taking a spoken message and convey it into a signed language.
+(3) Students learn the process of taking a spoken message and conveying it into a signed language.
 Designed to provide in-class experiences of simultaneous sign language interpreting, including interpreting vs. transliterating techniques.
 Emphasis will be given to the development of signed expressive skills in both interpreting and transliterating as well as the linguistic rules of ASL and spoken English.
 Prerequisite: IPPR 210 and ASLA 200 with a grade of C or better.

 IPPR 302.
 Interpreting III: Simultaneous Interpreting.
 (3) This hands-on course will provide in-depth study and practice of the simultaneous mode of interpreting.
 Students will focus on both individual and team interpreting.
 Deaf individuals will be invited to class to participate as the “audience” for interpreting practice.
-Students will continue to do self-analysis, engage in peer feedback activities and hone their independent learning techniques.
+Students will continue to do self-analysis, engage in peer feedback activities, and hone their independent learning techniques.
 Students will also prepare to take the written portion of either a state screening or national certification exam for professional signed language community interpreters.
-Prerequisite: Acceptable level of the American Sign Language Proficiency Interview (ASLPI) exam and IPPR 212 with a grade of C or better.
+Prerequisite: acceptable level of the American Sign Language Proficiency Interview (ASLPI) exam and IPPR 212 with a grade of C or better.

 IPPR 310.
 Interpreting IV: American Sign Language to English Interpreting.
 (3) This course provides the student an opportunity to build skills in interpreting and transliterating into spoken English from ASL and various contact varieties.
 Emphases will also include building discourse analysis skills, vocal control, voicing techniques, word choice, vocal expression, and assessing the mode of communication/language preferred by the deaf consumer.
-Other areas that will be covered are interpreting ASL idioms to spoken English, and working with different age groups to determine age-appropriate communication styles and abilities.
+Other areas that will be covered are interpreting ASL idioms to spoken English and working with different age groups to determine age-appropriate communication styles and abilities.
 During the course, students will take the written portion of the interpreter certification exam.
 Prerequisite: IPPR 302 with a grade of C or better.

 IPPR 399.
 Topics in Interpreting.
 (3) Focuses on specialized interpreting situations such as medical, legal, education, theatrical, and deaf-blind, addressing linguistic and ethical concerns for each of the specialty areas.
 It will reinforce sign language skills and interpreting principles while looking at the interpreter’s role and responsibility in each setting.
 Specialty areas vary depending on material and topics most recently studied.
 Prerequisite: IPPR 302 with a grade of C or better.

 IPPR 410.
 Interpreting V: Interpreting Accomodations and Specialized Interpreting.
 (3) This course is designed to help students gain insight and knowledge into the variety of settings in which interpretation occurs.
-This includes exposure to a variety of specialized interpreting for a variety of audiences and specific populations such as Deafblind, low vision and restricted field.
+This includes exposure to a variety of specialized interpreting for a variety of audiences and specific populations such as Deafblind, low vision, and restricted field.
 Students will have the opportunity to build their interpreting and transliterating skills utilizing their repertoire of advanced signs as related to certain specific settings.
-Best practices, protocols and problem-solving for legal, educational, medical, rehabilitation, counseling, employment, and mental health settings will be described and explored as well as the business aspects of interpreting.
-Prerequisite: Pass the written portion of the interpreter certification exam and IPPR 310 with a grade of C or better.
+Best practices, protocols, and problem-solving for legal, educational, medical, rehabilitation, counseling, employment, and mental health settings will be described and explored as well as the business aspects of interpreting.
+Prerequisite: pass the written portion of the interpreter certification exam and IPPR 310 with a grade of C or better.

 IPPR 475.
 Internship.
 (15) This course provides opportunities for students to apply their knowledge, skills, and experience in a variety of interpreting settings in education, business, public service agencies, and as freelance interpreters.
 Students participate in supervised interpreting field work and receive training on linguistic and ethical questions that may arise during internship assignments.
 Prerequisite: IPPR 410 with a grade of C or better.